ShibamDey69/Sticker-Maker/readme.md

 # @shibam/sticker-maker

-`@shibam/sticker-maker` is a lightweight utility library designed for converting images and videos into stickers while allowing customization of metadata.
+`@shibam/sticker-maker` is a lightweight utility library designed for converting images and videos into stickers while allowing customization of metadata. you don't have to download ffmpeg in terminal.
 It supports various input types and ensures high-quality sticker conversion.
 This module has minimal dependencies, ensuring efficient performance.
 If you encounter any issues, please feel free to open an issue.
 However, please check if a similar issue has already been reported before creating a new one.
 Happy Coding (⁠≧⁠▽⁠≦⁠).

 # Sticker Class

 The `Sticker` class is a utility for converting images and videos into sticker format, with options for metadata customization and manipulation.

 ## Installation
-# ⚠️ Before installing this make sure you have downloaded ffmpeg

 You can install the package using npm: